lsu-ddem/pathways-site/content/3_Audio/2_SynthsAndMusic/2_Lesson_2/buildingASequence.md

 weight: 1
 ---

-In order to build a sequence we need threefour main items:
+In order to build a sequence we need three-four main items:

-* the elements in the order we want them sequenced
+* the elements in the order we want them sequenced.
-* how fast we want the sequence to occur
+* how fast we want the sequence to occur.
-* a synthesizer to generate th sounds
+* a synthesizer to generate th sounds.
 * a trigger to begin or end the sequence.

-## Timing Notes
+## Timing Notes with Tone.transport()

 To use any sequencing functions ```Tone.Transport()``` must be started.
 This object handles the internal clock for the timing of various musical events that occur within Tone.js.
 Some of its parameters include:

  - **start**
  - **stop**
- - **toggle** - go between start and stop
+ - **toggle** - go between start and stop.
- - **seconds** - get current position in seconds
+ - **seconds** - get current time position in seconds.
- - **position** - get bars:beats:sixteenths
+ - **position** - get current time position in bars:beats:sixteenths.
- - **bpm** - beats per minute
+ - **bpm** - beats per minute. (tempo).

+ To set the parameters for `Tone.Transport()`, you can simply call the parameters you wish to set in the `setup()` function.
+In the next code example this happens after all of the other code that is used to set up the synthesizer and the sequences.
+No mstter what settings you use for `Tone.Transport()`, you **HAVE** to call `Tone.Transport.start()` in order for your sequence to be able to be triggered.

-See <a href="https://tonejs.github.io/docs/r13/Transport" target="_blank">documentation</a> for more information.
+Check out the <a href="https://tonejs.github.io/docs/r13/Transport" target="_blank"> Tone.js documentation</a> for more information on `.TRansport()`.

+## Steps to Make a Sequence

-The example below contains all three elements above in order to generate a musical sequence.
+The next code example contains all of the elements listed at the beginning of this section in order to generate a musical sequence.
 To create your own musical sequence, follow the steps below:

-1. create your synth with information from the previous chapter.
+1. Create your synth with information from the previous chapter.
-2. create an array containing all of the notes in the order you want them read.
+2. Create an array containing all of the notes in the order you want them read.
     * each element in the array is one beat in the `Tone.Transport()` object.
     * nesting an array with this array will create subdivisions of those beats.
-3. create a variable to store this sequence.
+3. Create a variable to store this sequence.
 The next step becomes a little more complicated.

 ```
 sequence1 = new Tone.Sequence();
 ```

-4. open up a function within the .Sequence parentheses and format it as shown below.
+4. Open up a function within the .Sequence parentheses and format it as shown below.
 This lets us trigger the notes present in the array called melody. each element will be a quarter note at the transport's tempo.

 ```
 sequence1 = new Tone.Sequence(function(time, note) {